This article is provided by guest writer: Ryan Powell

 An audiogram is basically a simple video that includes your podcast audio.
 Nice ones have moving audio waveforms and transcribed subtitles built-in.

 I did some research and found a bunch of different tools that allow me to turn my podcast into an "audiogram" quickly.
-These are 4 of the best tools I've founded:
+These are 4 of the best tools I've found:

 Jupitrr (Yea, it is spelt with two "r"s) is a new tool I found on product hunt, I personally use Jupitrr the most currently because it is free and super easy to use.